Angélique du Coudray

-Angélique Marguerite Le Boursier du Coudray (c.
-1712 – 17 April 1794) was an influential, pioneering midwife during her lifetime, who gained fame when men were taking over the field.
-She rose from middle-class origins to become noticed and commissioned by King Louis XV himself.
+Angélique Marguerite Le Boursier du Coudray, generally known as Angélique du Coudray, (27 August 1714 – 17 April 1794) was an influential, pioneering French midwife.
+Gaining fame at a time when men were taking over the field, she rose from middle-class origins to become noticed and commissioned by King Louis XV himself.

-Life
+In early 2026 it was announced that du Coufray was one of the 72 women to have their names added to the Eiffel Tower to join the 72 men already included.

+Early life and education

-Angélique Marguerite Le Boursier du Coudray was born into an eminent French medical family in Clermont-Ferrand.
-In February 1740, at the age of twenty-five, Angélique du Coudray completed her three-year apprenticeship with Anne Bairsin, Dame Philibet Magin, and passed her qualifying examinations at the College of Surgery École de Chirurgie.
-Within the next few years, the school of surgery had barred female midwives from receiving instruction.
+Angélique Marguerite Le Boursier du Coudray was born on 27 August 1714, probably in Paris.

+In February 1740, at the age of 25, Angélique du Coudray completed a three-year apprenticeship with the experienced midwife Anne Bairsin, Dame Philibet Magin, and passed her qualifying examinations at the École de Chirurgie (School of Surgery) in Paris.

+Career

+Within the next few years, the School of Surgery had barred female midwives from receiving instruction.
 After Du Coudray demanded that the Faculty of Medicine of the University of Paris provide instructions to all midwives and midwifery students by signing a petition, she was accepted into the school.

 In 1743, the status of surgeons, who were all male, was raised and they sought to extend their role into the field of midwifery through denying instruction to female midwives.
 Du Coudray and other female midwives signed a second petition and accused surgeons of neglecting their duties.
 She argued that by refusing to instruct female midwives, surgeons were allowing midwives to be improperly trained and so causing a shortage of officially accredited midwives.
 To prevent harm to patients, and to maintain their professional standing distinct from surgeons, the medical doctors continued to allow women to attend.
 After the situation was solved and all midwives received proper training, Du Coudray became the head accoucheuse at the Hôtel Dieu in Paris.
 By guiding and leading in this political matter, she became a prominent figure in Paris.